TourmalineCore/inner-circle-documentation/ddr/calendar-ddr.md

-# Title
+# Add calendar DDR

 ## Context

- We faced a calendar selection problem while designing an interface for taking a book for a specific selection period.
+We faced the problem of choosing a calendar while designing the interface for taking a book for a specific selection period.
 How will it work?
 How will it look like?
 In order not to invent a new calendar, we decided to use an existing graphical component library.

 ## Decision